roger-/PyInductor/README.md

 # Credit

 All credit to Serge Stroobandt for his original version.
+License falls under his original GNU GPL version 3.

 If you have any changes or fixed, then please free to send a pull request.